 Prior to applying, you are encouraged to have your resume reviewed in the University of Redlands Office of Career and Professional Development.
 The most effective way to review your materials is by scheduling an appointment online.

 Hanson Summer Service Scholarship- Through a generous gift from Dan and Durene Hanson, we are able to fund proposals for overseas summer service in the developing world.
 These awards are available for first-year, sophomore, or junior CAS students, regardless of your major or Johnston program emphasis.
 The scholarships are to be used during the summer months before the next academic year at the University of Redlands.
 Complete applications are due November 1st.
-For more information, contact Jack Osborn.
+For more information, contact Kimberley Coles.

 The Ann S. Lucas Community Service Summer Internship Program encourages students in higher education to pursue outreach work in urban areas during summer months.
 Three stipends of $13.00 per hour (up to $3,500) are available and will be awarded to students completing service at an agency serving under-served and under-represented children within any urban area in the United States.